 Bocas del Toro has been a really great place to spend the season.
 Calm anchorages, diverse wildlife and beautiful mountain ranges in the distance made it a very different stay from Grenada where we spent last hurricane season.
 I’ll miss this place and the ease of moving within the archipelago, though I think our next stop will have some of these same positive aspects.

-Time to watch for watch for the right weather for our 40+ hour sail to Guna Yala.
+Time to watch for watch for the right weather for our approximately 40 hour sail to Guna Yala.

 Updated: